 The pollution levels in the following days in Beijing, although still extremely high, were lower than forecasted.

-The many measures adopted by local authorities over the last few years have certainly also made a significant contribution to the improved air quality in Shanghai.
+The many measures adopted by local authorities over the years have certainly made a significant contribution to improved air quality in Shanghai.

 The Shanghai government committed to reducing the average annual PM2.5 density to 49.6 ug/m3 (a 20% reduction from 2012 levels) by 2017 as part of the Clean Air Action Plan initiated in 2013.

-Furthermore, Zhang Quan, director of the Shanghai Environmental Protection Bureau recently announced, “Our plan is to reduce the yearly average density to 42 by 2020, and then to 35 after that.”
+Furthermore, Zhang Quan, director of the Shanghai Environmental Protection Bureau announced, “Our plan is to reduce the annual average PM2.5 density to 42 by 2020, and then to 35 ug/m3 after that.”

-According to Zhang, Shanghai recently installed equipment to reduce discharges from 22 sets of power generators and required over 1,400 manufacturers to reduce their emissions of VOCs.
+According to Zhang, Shanghai installed equipment to reduce discharges from 22 sets of power generators and required over 1,400 manufacturers to reduce their emissions of volatile organic chemicals (VOCs).

-By November 2016, 766 of these factories had already completed the necessary renovations.
+By November 2016, 766 factories had already completed the necessary retrofits to reduce pollution discharges.